olliefr/gke-auto-sandbox/README.md

 The most imporant deviations from a "production-grade" system are:

 * Logging and monitoring data production is well above default levels.
-* [Preemptible VM instances](https://cloud.google.com/compute/docs/instances/preemptible) are used for cluster nodes by default.
+* [Spot VM instances](https://cloud.google.com/compute/docs/instances/spot) are used for cluster nodes by default.
 * Terraform: all Google Cloud assets are deployed from a single Terraform module.
 * Terraform: very recent versions of Terraform and its providers are used.
 * Terraform: some input variables are not validated.